FAQs for Applicants

 - Photo credit

 Photos that show interaction of project participants or that document exchange activities, locales, or outcomes—rather than posed shots of individuals or groups—are best.
+TMU may at any time use materials from final reports for publications and we make all attempts to appropriately credit work.
+If your photos are selected for publication, we may contact you to provide further information.
 Even if photos are not published, they will be placed in TMU’s grant file for the project.
+If you do not want photos to be used in any publication, please state so in your final report.